 These are human growth hormone (HGH), testosterone (T), and insulin-like growth factor 1 (IGF-1).
 These stimulate muscle hypertrophy.
 You need these to be healthy to gain muscle mass fast in a week, month, year, or even in a lifetime.

-These hormones are also affected by genes, which you can’t do much about.
+Genes also affected these hormones, which you can’t do much about.
 You can regulate your hormones by eating healthy and getting a good night’s sleep.
 These hormones will either make your muscle gaining progress speed up or slow down.
 That is why, for some, it is easier to gain muscle faster than others.

 Once you begin weight training, these hormones help you with protein synthesis and muscle build-up.
 They enable you to create bigger and stronger muscle fibers.

-HGH is released in a large amount when you sleep.
+The body released HGH in a sizeable amount when you sleep.
 That is why a good night’s rest is essential for achieving your ideal muscle mass gain goal.
 Also, as prior studies showed, protein right before sleep contributes significantly to muscle hypertrophy.

 How fast can you cause muscle hypertrophy?

-If you’ve never built muscles before or have just begun to focus on this path, there’s good news for you.
+If you’ve never built muscles before or have just focused on this path, there’s good news for you.
 As a novice, it is easier to gain muscle right away.
 The dedication, patience, and discipline that muscle hypertrophy demands are less at the start.
-As you train your muscles, the cycle of hypertrophy accelerates, and you’ll witness a noticeable change in your physique.
+As you train your muscles, the cycle of hypertrophy speeds up, and you’ll witness a noticeable change in your physique.

 Subsequently, once you’re past the first stage of muscle hypertrophy, you’ll find your body responding to your efforts slowly.
 When your muscles adjust to a massive workload, it takes far more effort to stimulate growth.
 However, as you pack on muscle, you need more stimulus (volume load) to get the same results.
 Remember, you can naturally build 40 to 50 pounds of muscle over your life.